-Our overall drinking water quality compliance in the 2023 calendar year was 99.92%, above the Price Control 2021-2026 (PC21) target of 99.83%.
+Our overall drinking water quality compliance in the 2024 calendar year was 99.98%, above the Price Control 2021-2027 (PC21) target of 99.83%.

 Around 40% of the drinking water in Northern Ireland is sourced from Lough Neagh.
-Sunlight combined with the presence of nutrients plus high temperatures resulted in unprecedented levels of algal growth in Lough Neagh over 2023.
-There is a complex range of pressures across multiple sectors impacting on the Lough's water quality.
+Sunlight combined with the presence of nutrients plus high temperatures resulted in very high levels of algal growth in Lough Neagh over 2024 again.
+There is a continuing complex range of pressures across multiple sectors impacting on the Lough's water quality.

 Our water treatment works which rely on Lough Neagh, are designed with the potential for algae to be present and robust multi-barrier treatment, sampling, and monitoring processes are in place to give confidence in the water supplied to homes, schools, and businesses every day.
-Further information can be accessed at Lough Neagh Blue-Green Algae (niwater.com/bga/)
+Additional extensive monitoring to assure and inform our customers has now also been put in place.
+Further information can be accessed at Lough Neagh Blue-Green Algae (niwater.com).